Goal-Oriented Status Updating for Real-time Remote Inference over Networks with Two-Way Delay

-The SMDP corresponding to problem \eqref{Problem 3}, constructed in Section \ref{SMDP_3}, is described by the following components \cite{bertsekasdynamic}: \textbf{(i) Decision Time:} Each ACK reception time slot $A_i = S_i + T_i(l_i) + F_i$ is a decision time. \textbf{(ii) Action:} At each decision time $A_i$, the scheduler determines the waiting time $\tau_{i+1}$, packet length $l_{i+1}$, and buffer position $b_{i+1}$ for the next packet to be transmitted. \textbf{(iii) State and State Transitions:} The system state at each decision time $A_i$ is represented by the tuple $\big(\delta, d, c_i\big)$, where $\delta = \Delta(A_i)$, $d = d(A_i)$, and $c_i$ is the delay state in the $i$-th epoch.
+\textbf{(ii) Action:} At each decision time $A_i$, the scheduler determines the waiting time $\tau_{i+1}$, packet length $l_{i+1}$, and buffer position $b_{i+1}$ for the next packet to be transmitted.

+\textbf{(iii) State and State Transitions:} The system state at each decision time $A_i$ is represented by the tuple $\big(\delta, d, c_i\big)$, where $\delta = \Delta(A_i)$, $d = d(A_i)$, and $c_i$ is the delay state in the $i$-th epoch.
 The AoI $\Delta(t)$ at time slot $t$ and the length $d(t)$ of the packet most recently delivered by time slot $t$ evolve according to equations \eqref{AoI Evolution} and \eqref{length of the most recently delivered packet}, respectively.
-Meanwhile, the delay state $C_i = c_i$ in the $i$-th epoch evolves according to the finite-state ergodic Markov chain defined in Section \eqref{sys_model}.
-The Markov chain makes a single transition at each decision time $A_i$ and none otherwise. \textbf{(iv) Transition Time and Cost:} The time between the consecutive decision times $A_{i+1} - A_i$ is represented by the random variable $\tau_{i+1} + T_{i+1}(l_{i+1}) + F_{i+1}$, given the delay state $C_i = c_i$.
+Meanwhile, the delay state $C_i = c_i$ in the $i$-th epoch evolves according to the finite-state ergodic Markov chain defined in Section \ref{sys_model}.
+The Markov chain makes a single transition at each decision time $A_i$ and none otherwise.

+\textbf{(iv) Transition Time and Cost:} The time between the consecutive decision times $A_{i+1} - A_i$ is represented by the random variable $\tau_{i+1} + T_{i+1}(l_{i+1}) + F_{i+1}$, given the delay state $C_i = c_i$.
 Moreover, the cost incurred while transitioning from decision time $A_i$ to decision time $A_{i+1}$, is represented by the random variable given the delay state $C_i = c_i$.

+The components of the SMDP constructed in the second step of the proof of Theorem \eqref{Theorem 1} differ from those of the SMDPs constructed in Sections \ref{SMDP_1} and \ref{SMDP_3}.